In FinTech, the human touch is not a lost art

 And therein lies the opportunity that Vestwell founder Aaron Schumm seized upon.
 Having spent years selling technology into the registered investment advisor (RIA) market via his prior company, FolioDynamix, Aaron has a deep understanding of advisors’ pain points and the technology that suits them best.
 Well-versed in the regulatory market and accustomed to the complexities of selling into the investment space, Aaron identified an opportune gap in the RIA channel with the new DOL rule.
 He is guided by a belief that employers and employees will continue to see value in engaging directly with a human being who can provide helpful, informed advice.
 He built Vestwell to facilitate that human touch, and couched it within a modern, user-friendly platform to broaden transparency and access to data.
 Whereas robo-advisors set out to disrupt the existing retirement market, Vestwell is an enablement platform that allows independent financial advisors to offer the 21st-century platform customers want, while continuing to provide them with the personal guidance they need.

-But most importantly — and this is why Vestwell is so critical at this precise moment — is that the platform directly addresses the DOL ruling in a way that is highly beneficial to both advisors and employers.
+But most importantly — and this is why Vestwell is so critical at this precise moment- is that the platform directly addresses the DOL ruling in a way that is highly beneficial to both advisors and employers.
 It assumes the fiduciary responsibilities that both face as a result of the regulation, ultimately reducing both financial cost and legal liability.
 The platform also helps to manage available retirement offerings for both advisors and employers, in effect becoming fiduciary administrator.
-This enables RIAs to collect the same advisor fees, while eliminating the liabilities that would likely otherwise keep many of them out of the market altogether.
+This enables RIAs to collect the same advisor fees, while eliminating the liabilities that would otherwise have kept many of them out of the market.

 Reduced fiduciary risk aside, Vestwell provides distinct financial benefits for both advisors and employers.
 It can open a new line of business for RIAs, many of whom have shied away from selling 401(k) plans due to the liability, expense and inability to scale if it’s not a large retirement plan.
 Because it’s sold directly to advisors (unlike other platforms that go directly to the end user), Vestwell enables RIAs to effectively compete with the robo-advisors who are after their core wealth management business.
 On the employer side, Vestwell offers lower fees on investment plans than they would typically receive from traditional investment funds, reduces administrative costs and automatically syncs with other HR systems to provide employees with real-time data on their funds.

-While new ideas and technologies continue to flood the FinTech space, we’re increasingly enthusiastic by those brilliant, out-of-the-box thinkers who are capitalizing on new regulatory changes and creating solutions that ultimately benefit the end consumers of the financial services market.
+While new ideas and technologies continue to flood the FinTech space, we’re increasingly enthusiastic about those brilliant, out-of-the-box thinkers who are capitalizing on new regulatory changes and creating solutions that ultimately benefit the end consumers of the financial services market.
 Vestwell has found a unique toehold for itself with the DOL ruling, and it’s responded swiftly with a platform that marries user experience with effective regulatory navigation.
-We couldn’t be more excited to support Aaron in this venture, alongside FinTech Collective and F-Prime — deeply skilled and networked FinTech investors who share our belief that Vestwell has the potential to make a huge impact in this as-yet untapped segment.
+We couldn’t be more excited to support Aaron in this venture, alongside FinTech Collective, F-Prime and Commerce Ventures — deeply skilled and networked FinTech investors who share our belief that Vestwell has the potential to make a huge impact in this as-yet untapped segment.